Graduate and Professional School

 • Doctoral degrees usually require original research for an academic program or practical application of knowledge and skills in a professional program.

-Below, you will also see some Temple resources that offer guidance on paying for graduate school:
+Below, you will see some helpful resources for researching graduate school programs:

 Graduate school programs, like employers, want to see that you have been developing relevant experience in preparation for an advanced degree.
 You will want to demonstrate any possible research experience, volunteerism, or work experience.
 Below, you will find some resources at Temple University to help you begin cultivating experience: